PubSub+ Event Portal Overview

 Workspace must be specified, and only application domains within that specified group are considered for audit comparison with the Discovery file.

-Take a look at Discovering Events and Event-driven Architecture to see how you can use Workspace to compare your discovered event-drive architecture (EDA) to a specific Application Domain or set of Application Domains in a
+Take a look at Managing Workspace to see how you can use Workspace to compare your discovered event-drive architecture (EDA) to a specific Application Domain or set of Application Domains in a

 Event Portal supports the concept of Kafka's consumer groups.
 A consumer group is used by Kafka to group consumers into a logical subscriber for a topic.
 In Event Portal, you can model consumer groups in Designer.
 This enables the Event Portal's runtime discovery to associate a discovered consumer group to an existing application.